-Another medication for meth addiction, ibudilast, may reduce some of the pleasurable effects of meth.
+Another medication for meth addiction, ibudilast, some of the pleasurable effects of meth.

 Meth addiction is a treatable condition.
-Although treatment outcomes are comparable to that of other chronic conditions, recovery is an ongoing process that can take time.
+Although treatment outcomes to that of other chronic conditions, recovery is an ongoing process that can take time.

 Treat yourself with kindness and patience.
 Don’t be afraid to reach out for help if you need it.
 Your doctor can help you find support resources in your area.